primer/brand/.changeset/early-kangaroos-appear.md

 '@primer/react-brand': patch
 ---

-Corrected block padding of `size="small"` Button component
+Adjusted block padding of small button controls from `12px` to `8px`.

+This change affects all small size `Button` and `ActionMenu` instances.